Third Year Paper Proposal

 Third-Year Research Paper Proposal Defense

-- Students will work with at least one advisor to develop the project.
-The advisor(s) will assess the project when it is ready, in conjunction with at least one other reader — a faculty member who is not an advisor.
-It is important for the reader to obtain the draft before the deadline so there is enough time to incorporate feedback and ensure a satisfactory proposal that passes the requirement by the deadline.
+- Students should work with at least one advisor to develop the project.
+The advisor will assess the project when it is ready, in conjunction with at least one other faculty member (a "reader").
+It is necessary for the reader to obtain the draft before the deadline so they know the material and can provide informed feedback - either in or before the defense.